 Introduction – Annual Food Wastage Fills 1,230 Great Pyramids By Volume

 Every year the world wastes enough food to fill a bin 1.2km wide, 1.2 km deep and 2.1 km tall.
-Such a bin would makes the worlds tallest buildings look like matchsticks (see above).
+Such a bin would makes the worlds tallest buildings look like matchsticks (see below).
+A big question for our times of carbon and waste is how to reduce food waste.

 Your home could easily spend as much as $1,000 a year on edible food that is never eaten.
 In the US the average is $900 a year, in the UK it’s £700 and in Australia it’s over $1,000!